astrobytes-edu/astr596-modeling-universe/06-the-learnable-universe/module-1-statistical-inference/01-bayesian-statistics-inference/02-mod5-inferential-thinking.md

 3. **Correspondence**: In the limit of certainty, plausible reasoning must reduce to deductive logic
 4. **Universality**: The system should handle any proposition we can state

-From just these requirements—which seem almost too basic to be powerful—Cox proved that plausible reasoning MUST follow the rules of probability theory.
+From just these requirements — which seem almost too basic to be powerful — Cox proved that plausible reasoning MUST follow the rules of probability theory.
 Not "should" or "could"—MUST.

 :::{admonition} 🎯 Cox's Profound Result
 :class: important

-The rules of probability aren't human inventions—they're mathematical necessities.
+The rules of probability aren't human inventions — they're mathematical necessities.
 Any system for reasoning under uncertainty that violates probability theory will lead to inconsistencies.

 This means when we use probability in astronomy, we're not making an arbitrary choice.
 We're using the unique consistent extension of logic to handle uncertainty.

 **The rules that emerge**:

 1. **Sum Rule**: P(A or B) = P(A) + P(B) - P(A and B)
 2. **Product Rule**: P(A and B) = P(A|B) × P(B)
 3. **Bayes' Theorem**: Follows directly from the product rule